Darwin's theory of natural selection asks were we created by design or accident?

 So there have been about 200 plus generations of Homo Sapiens.
 That's not many in 4 billion years.
 We occupy only a very small part of the history of the Earth.

-And when you think that human life has progressed as much in the last hundred years, about 3-4 generations, as it did in the first 197 generations, one is aware that Martin Rees is absolutely spot on, when he says that life on Earth will be very, very, very different in another 6 billions years.
+And when you think that human life has progressed as much in the last hundred years, about 3-4 generations, as it did in the first 197 generations, one is aware that Martin Rees is absolutely spot on, when he says that life on Earth will be very, very, very different in another 6 billion years.

 It will be very, very different in another hundred years.